alkaneupane/Mental-health-app/README.md

 ---

-## What is SafeCircle?
+## What is SafeSpace?

-SafeCircle is a free, anonymous, community-driven peer support platform where people can express their mental health struggles, connect with others who understand them, and receive human and AI-assisted support — without fear of identity exposure, judgment, or cost.
+SafeSpace is a free, anonymous, community-driven peer support platform where people can express their mental health struggles, connect with others who understand them, and receive human and AI-assisted support — without fear of identity exposure, judgment, or cost.

-Built for South Asian communities where mental health stigma remains high, SafeCircle removes the three biggest barriers to early support: **cost** (free), **identity** (anonymous by default), and **stigma** (community-normalised).
+Built for South Asian communities where mental health stigma remains high, SafeSpace removes the three biggest barriers to early support: **cost** (free), **identity** (anonymous by default), and **stigma** (community-normalised).

 ---